 Start by contacting the insurance carrier directly.
 They know their coverage rules best.
 If you enrolled in a Bronze or Bronze Plus medical coverage level, check out the HSA User's Guide (PDF) for additional contacts during the year.
 Contact a Health Pro Have questions about your claims or coverage?
-Once your coverage has begun, you can start by contacting your insurance carrier directly.
+Start by contacting your insurance carrier directly.
 They know their coverage rules best and have the final say on all claims and billing questions.
 Sometimes you need more help than your insurance carrier can provide.
 If you have a billing issue, such as your provider charging you more than the amount your Explanation of Benefits (EOB) says you owe, or you believe your plan covers more than what your EOB shows, Alight Advocacy Services is available.
 Alight Health Pros are experts in handling and resolving your claims and billing issues.
+Find more information about Health Pros here.
 If you aren't satisfied with the resolution, you can file an appeal through your insurance carrier, who will be able to direct you through that process.
 Equitable doesn't have any influence on the outcome.
 The insurance carrier-not Equitable-is responsible for the cost of claims.
 Have a large provider bill?
 Bill negotiation services may be able to save you 20% or more.
 Questions?

 Don't worry.
 You have backups.
-When you face a billing issue: - 1.
-Start with your insurance carrier. - 2.
+When you face a billing issue:

+- 1. Start with your insurance carrier. - 2.
 Email a Health Pro at AlightHealthPro@alight.com or call 1.866.300.6530 if you need help. - 3.
 File an appeal if you're unhappy with the final outcome.

-Get Answers Have a question?
+Get the Answers Have a question?
+We've got you covered.

 Start with the Frequently Asked Questions (PDF).

 Wondering what something means?
 Check out the Glossary.

-Want to talk with someone?
+Just want to talk to a real person?
+No sweat!
 Here's who to contact.

+Glossary

-Glossary Wondering what a term means?
-Find it here.
+Wondering what a term means?
+Find it here!